-Alastair Chisholm's new sci-fi book Adam-2 has just been published by Nosy Crow Books.
+Alastair Chisholm's new sci-fi book The Consequence Girl has just been published by Nosy Crow Books, and follows his earlier science fiction novels Adam-2 and Orion Lost.
 As well as an author, Adam is a puzzle creator and has written quite a lot of books of Sudoku and other puzzles for kids and grown-ups.
 He lives in Edinburgh with his wife (who is lovely), two teenagers (who are lovely but very loud), and a cat named Maudie, who is yowling at him even though there is clearly food in her bowl, look, it's right there, look.
 His hobbies include writing and playing games on his phone when he should be writing.
 You can follow him on Twitter @alastair_ch

 Q&A with Alastair Chisholm

 1. Are you still a computer programmer by day?
 When do you find time to write?

 I am!
 But on a slightly shortened week these days.
 I still love programming so I'm very lucky to be able to do both.
 I mostly write first thing in the morning, last thing at night, weekends, and every waking moment in between...